 - Popularity in 2018: #127 (2,312 babies born)

 Tracing back to Sanskrit and ancient Greek words meaning “pearl,” the name Margaret takes many forms, including Marge, Maggie, and Peggy.
 Actress Angela O’Brien, who took the name Margaret for the stage, was a wildly famous actress at the time, popularizing the name after earning a Juvenile Academy Award in 1944.
 One of the first female astronauts, Margaret Rhea Seddon, was born in 1948 during the name’s peak popularity.

 You may also like: Baby Boomer Baby Names That Have Gone Out of Style

 - Total baby boomers with this name: 344,399

 - Lowest popularity: 1946 (#60 rank)

-- Today's rank: #165 (2,330 babies born)
+- Popularity in 2018: #165 (2,330 babies born)